joehahn/cryptocoin-tensorflow-demo/README.md

     ~/miniconda2/bin/jupyter notebook

-and execute the ethereum-LSTM-model.ipynb notebook
+and then execute the predict_crypto_price.ipynb notebook

 ### Execute